safetycat/dev1/README.md

 # Dependencies
-Make sure you have node, yeoman and yeopress installed - use the instructions below this only has to be done once not per-project.
+Make sure you have git, node, yeoman and yeopress installed - use the instructions below this only has to be done once not per-project.

+## installing git
+if you go to terminal - quick way to do this is using <kbd>⌘</kbd> + <kbd>space</kbd> will open Spotlight then type terminal and hit enter type <code>git --version</code> and you should get something like 'git version 2.3.2' if not you need to install git.

+you can download git for mac from here -> http://git-scm.com/download/mac run the installer should work.

 ## installing node and yeoman
 you need to install node first as yeoman is a node package

 best way to install node is from the website : https://nodejs.org/download/

-when node is installed open terminal - quick way to do this is using <kbd>⌘</kbd> + <kbd>space</kbd> will open Spotlight then type terminal and hit enter
+when node is installed open terminal

 type:
     <code>npm install -g yo</code>